czbiohub/docker-images/pyro/README.md

-This folder is a fork from https://github.com/uber/pyro/tree/master/docker .
-The only changes are in `install.sh` where we add some more packages of interest, and in `Dockerfile` the default python version is set to 3.6.
+This folder is a fork from https://github.com/uber/pyro/tree/master/docker.
+I removed some options that I don't anticipate needing, to make things simpler.

+ * Python is set to 3.7
+ * PyTorch is set to the latest release on conda (1.0 as of writing)
+ * Only the GPU image is supported

 ## Using Pyro Docker